 To help you get RainSmart, Friends of the Rouge is pleased to offer up to 12 RainSmart Makeovers: a 50% cost-share rain garden installation for front yards and public spaces.
-We provide you design expertise and lead your friends, family or other volunteers to install your rain garden, and afterwards you reimburse us for half the cost of plants and supplies (You set the budget: typically $150 – $750).
+We provide you FREE design expertise and FREE installation through a workshop with your friends and family, and afterwards you reimburse us for half the cost of plants and supplies (You set the budget: typically $150 – $350).

 Get your front yard a RainSmart Makeover!Press here to download the application!